DamonOehlman/changemachine/README.md

 ChangeMachine is a critical component in the [Steelmesh stack](http://github.com/steelmesh).
 It is responsible for monitoring and responding to changes in a number of couchdb instances and taking appropriate actions in response to those changes.

-The implementation of ChangeMachine is reasonably simple thanks to the [flatiron neuron](https://github.com/flatiron/neuron) queueing library and through leveraging [changemate](https://github.com/steelmesh/changemate) changemate notifiers.
-While at the present stage an implementation of ChangeMachine would have been possible with the excellent [follow](https://github.com/iriscouch/follow) library the long term plan is to support monitoring changes from the filesystem and other sources so work changemate has been integrated instead.
+The implementation of ChangeMachine is reasonably simple thanks to the [flatiron neuron](https://github.com/flatiron/neuron) queueing library and through leveraging [changemate](https://github.com/steelmesh/changemate) notifiers.

 <a href="http://travis-ci.org/#!/steelmesh/changemachine"><img src="https://secure.travis-ci.org/steelmesh/changemachine.png" alt="Build Status"></a>

+## Design Goals

+ChangeMachine is designed to work in similar fashion to real world

-## Usage
+## Examples

 The following code snippets are taken from the examples in the repository: